 All DePaul University Honors students, regardless of major or year in school, can participate in the Honors Research Conference.

-Identify a paper that you wrote from an Honors course this past academic year that you are particularly proud of, passionate about, or wish to explore further.
+Identify a paper or other form of research that you undertook during an Honors course this past academic year that you are particularly proud of, passionate about, or wish to explore further.

 Step 2: Apply to the Conference